Meet Our Team

 As a peer reviewer and team leader at the Council on Accreditation (COA) for more than ten years, Bobbie has reviewed a variety of agencies, including nonprofit, faith based, and military organizations, among others.
 Bobbie’s concentrations include, but are not limited to, Performance and Quality Improvement (PQI) programs and Financial Education and Counseling Services (FEC.)

-During the past 19 years, Bobbie has served as operations manager, program manager, and PQI chair for Catholic Charities of the Diocese of Green Bay, WI.
-She has guided the agency through two consecutive successful reaccreditations as the reaccreditation applications.
+For 20 years, Bobbie has served as operations manager, program manager, and PQI chair for Catholic Charities of the Diocese of Green Bay, WI.
+She has guided the agency through two consecutive successful reaccreditations.

 Bobbie holds certifications as a consumer credit counselor, student loan counselor, and Department of Housing and Urban Development housing counselor.
-She currently chairs the National Asset Development Committee for Catholic Charities, USA, where she also serves as a national trainer.
+She has chaired the National Asset Development Committee for Catholic Charities, USA, where she also served as a national trainer.
 Bobbie, who presently sits on several local boards and committees, is involved with numerous collaborative efforts to improve life in her community.
 She holds a BA from the University of Wisconsin at Green Bay.

 Maddi Noleen, MSW, Accreditation Consultant